elnigno/aula-dk-picture-download/README.md

 The script saves images in folders, grouping them by album/post/message.
 The folders names follow this template: "<YYYY-MM-DD> <Title>"

 Tested to work on Windows 10, after logging into aula.dk with Firefox.
+This script was initially inspired by this blog post: https://helmstedt.dk/2021/05/aulas-api-en-opdatering/

 ## Usage Example
 ```bash